rust-stuco/lectures/week2/slides.md

 # The Rust approach to memory

-Memory is returned once the variable that owns it goes out of scope
+Memory is returned once the variable that owns it goes out of scope.

 ```rust